-- DSTs can offer higher quality, investment-grade assets that are typically only available to large institutions
+- DSTs may offer higher quality, investment-grade assets that are typically only available to large institutions

-- The debt is non-recourse, which means that in the event of a default, the DST investor is not personally liable
+- DST debt is non-recourse, which means that in the event of a default, DST investors are not personally liable

 Of course, DSTs are not suited for all.
 Investors who enjoy managing the day-to-day operations of their properties may not be good candidates.
-A DST is also not for an investor who wishes to invest in property for a short period since DST investments are typically designed for a holding period of two years or more.
-Additionally, DSTs are designed for “accredited investors” which are high net worth individuals as defined in Regulation D of the Securities Act of 1933.
+A DST is also not for an investor who wishes to invest in property for a short period since DST investments are typically designed for a holding period of 2 to 10 years or more.
+Additionally, DSTs are designed for “accredited investors” which are high net worth individuals as defined by the SEC.
+And with all investments, the fees need to be considered.

-Given the intricacies of purchasing suitable real estate assets and structuring these offerings, from both a securities and tax perspective, exchangers and their advisors should perform due diligence when selecting a DST sponsor.
-The sponsor will provide a Private Placement Memorandum (“PPM”) which provides information about the properties, area demographics, leases, projections and other important disclosures.
+Given the intricacies of purchasing suitable real estate assets and structuring these offerings from both a securities and tax perspective, exchangers and their financial advisors should perform due diligence to determine if a DST is right for their investment situation.
+The DST sponsor will provide a Private Placement Memorandum (“PPM”) which provides information about the properties, area demographics, leases, projections and other important disclosures.
 Due diligence emphasis should be placed on real estate, property management and asset management expertise, prior performance track record, experience with sophisticated financing structures, transparent investor communications, financial strength of the sponsor and excellent legal representation.